Visual grading of dimension lumber

 The lumber grader is an integral part of the lumber manufacturing process.
 Using established correlations between appearance and strength, lumber graders are trained to assign a strength grade to dimensional lumber based on the presence or absence of certain natural characteristics.
 Examples of such characteristics include; the presence of wane (bark remnant on the outer edge), size and location of knots, the slope of the grain relative to the long axis and the size of shakes, splits and checks.
 Other characteristics are limited by the grading rules for appearance reasons only.
 Some of these include sap and heart stain, torn grain and planer skips.

-The table below shows a sample of a few of the criteria used to asses grades for 2×4 dimensional lumber that is categorized as ‘structural light framing’ or as ‘structural joist and plank’.
+The table below shows a sample of a few of the criteria used to assess grades for 2×4 dimensional lumber that is categorized as ‘structural light framing’ or as ‘structural joist and plank’.

 To keep sorting cost to a minimum, grades may be grouped together.
 For example, there is an appearance difference between No.1 and No.2 visually graded dimension lumber, but not a difference in strength.
 Therefore, the grade mark ‘No.2 and better’ is commonly used where the visual appearance of No.1 grade dimensional lumber is not required, for example, in the construction of joists, rafters or trusses.
 Pieces of the same grade must be bundled together with the engineering properties dictated by the lowest strength grade in the bundle.

 Dimension lumber is aggregated into the following four grade categories: Structural light framing, Structural joists and planks, Light framing, and Stud.
 The table below shows the grades and uses for these categories.